-When you show signs of liver disease as an infant or young child, when you develop emphysema (a disease that damages the lungs) before age 40, or when you have a close relative with alpha-1 antitrypsin deficiency
+When you show signs of liver disease as an infant, young child or adult, when you develop emphysema (a disease that damages the lungs) before age 40, or when you have a close relative with alpha-1 antitrypsin deficiency

 A blood sample taken from a vein in your arm

 Alpha-1 antitrypsin (A1AT) is a protein that is produced in the liver and released into the bloodstream.
 A1AT works by inactivating several enzymes but the main one is the enzyme elastase present in the lungs.
 Elastase is an enzyme produced by neutrophils (a type of white blood cell) and it is part of the body’s normal response to injury and inflammation.
 Elastase breaks down proteins so that they can be removed and used again by the body.
 If its action is not regulated by A1AT, elastase will also begin to break down and damage lung tissue.

 A1AT is the product of the protease inhibitor (SERPINA1) gene, of which everyone has two copies.
 Each SERPINA1 gene copy is responsible for producing half of the body's A1AT.
 If there is a change (called a mutation) in one or both of the gene copies, then either less A1AT is produced or that which is produced does not work properly.
 If the A1AT production drops down to less than 30%, then the affected patient will experience a disease called alpha-1-antitrypsin deficiency.
 Patients with this disorder are at a considerable risk of developing emphysema (a long term lung disease which gradually gets worse) when they are young adults.
 If they smoke, or are exposed to dust or fumes at work, the lung damage can occur sooner and be more severe.